Sometimes newspaper articles, scientific journal articles or non-profit reports may not strike the same chords that real life images and footage does.

 A topic that really needed more coverage was the dying bee population – depending on the region, bee populations have decreased by 50-90%.
-This may sound irrelevant to us humans but it is not.
-80% of plant species need to be pollinated by bees, but without bees this does not happen, leaving us with but In this documentary, Markus Imhoof explores the many reasons behind this decrease and potential solutions.
+This may sound irrelevant to us but it is not.
+80% of plant species need to be pollinated by bees, but without bees this does not happen, leaving us with less plants and fruit.
+In this documentary, Markus Imhoof explores the many reasons behind the falling bee populations and potential solutions.

 3. Plastic Paradise: The Great Pacific Garbage Patch (2014)

-By now, most of us are aware that every single piece of plastic we have ever used is still existing somewhere on this Earth – whether it be in landfill, the ocean or in other waterways.
+By now, most of us are aware of the fact that every single piece of plastic we have ever used still exists somewhere on this Earth – whether it be in landfill, the ocean or in other waterways.
 This documentary shows us where a lot of it ends up and its effects on our wildlife and us humans.

 4. Cowspiracy: The Sustainability Secret (2015)

-Cowspiracy: The Sustainability Secret is a must watch for those paying attention to your diet.
-It explains animal agriculture’s link to climate change and tries to uncover why so many environmental organisations at the time were not addressing the issue.
-While it does say that any environmentalist that does not follow a vegan diet is not a ‘real’ environmentalist is.
+Cowspiracy: The Sustainability Secret is a must watch for those unaware of the link between climate change and animal agriculture.
+It tries to uncover why so many environmental organisations were not addressing this link.

-The fact that it was executive produced by Leonardo DiCaprio, Jennifer Davisson and Appian Way Productions.
+It was produced by Leonardo DiCaprio, Jennifer Davisson and Appian Way Productions.

 5. Before the Flood (2016)